Thanks to invasive species, the Great Lakes' world-famous shipwrecks are on borrowed time | CBC News

 "Our dilemma is that, yes, the visibility is great for scuba divers, and we now can enjoy and see wrecks more, but they are disintegrating at a faster rate than we have ever seen previously."

 Shipwrecks we thought would be here another 200 years from now and we could enjoy, we realized probably within the next 10 to 20 years, they'll all be gone.
-They'll be piles of lumber on the bottom.- Durrell Martin, president, Save Ontario Shipwrecks
+There'll be piles of lumber on the bottom.- Durrell Martin, president, Save Ontario Shipwrecks

 Mussels affix themselves to surfaces using a bundle of threads called filaments.
 On wooden shipwrecks, they use these tendrils to burrow into the wood, giving them a firm hold, but weakening the wood's integrity.
 On steel and iron, the mussels produce an acid in their feces that corrodes metal.